hraberg/Shen.java/README.md

 * Different bootstrap methods for invoke, apply and value/set.
 * Proper arithmetic.
 * Pre-compilation of the `kl` to `.class` files.
+* Ad-herence to Shen types when compiling typed Shen.
+* Performance.

 ## References